Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 {% endhighlight %}

 ### An Array Initializer
-Here is rather unremarkable array declaration followed by an equally mundane brace-enclosed list of initializers.
+Here is a rather unremarkable array declaration followed by an equally mundane brace-enclosed list of initializers.

 {% highlight c linenos %}
 DWORD pdwAccessMasks[] = { 4, 0x100002, 8, 0x100004, 0 };